DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 The following buttons are available on the views:
 - Assign privilege to duty - Security configuration is opended for the selected privilege with the ability to assign to multiple duties
 - Assign privilege to role - Security configuration is opended for the selected privilege with the ability to assign to multiple roles
 - Manage privilege assignments - Security configuration is opended for the selected privilege(s)

+#### Links

+Clicking on a **Role name**, will open **Assign users to roles** form, thus enabling reviewer to see which other users have been assigned to the selected role.

+#### Data entities for review

+- **Insights for user access and security** - Export-only data entity.
+This provides a flat file of all user, role, privilege, menu items and calculated utilization.
+This is useful for taking a "snapshot" or reviewing in Excel.
+It is advised to filter records before exporting as this file can be large.

 #### Security insights by user
 ![Security insights by user](IMAGES/Overview.png)